CavernCrawlers/CavernCrawlers.github.io/Fighter.md

 ## Class Abilities

-### Combat Exploits
+### Combat Maneuvers
-Once per turn, when you make a successful melee attack and the die face is equal to or greater than your Combat Exploit target number, choose the [Combat Exploit](CombatExploit.md) you wish to apply to the target.
+Once per turn, as part of a normal attack, you may declare a Combat Maneuver.
+If the die face of your attack roll is equal to or greater than your Combat Maneuver target number, the target suffers the effects of the maneuver.
+Many maneuvers, however, do all the target to make a saving throw.
+See the [Combat Maneuvers](Combat.md#combat-maneuvers) section of the Combat document for further details.

 ### Hauler
 You add your **Constitution Modifier** (if positive) to your **Strength Score** for determining your [Encumbrance](EncumbranceAndEquipment.md#encumbrance) limits.